garbados/a_dragon_appears/dod.md

 ## Magic

-There are many ways to conceive of magic. here are a few:
+There are many ways to conceive of magic.
+Here are a few:

 ### Extramundane